 To avoid the long queues at the Al Maktoum Airport taxi rank, you can pre-book your transfers with a private company.

-Not all Al Maktoum Airport taxi drivers accept card payments, be sure to bring cash in AED to pay for your ride.
+Most Al Maktoum Airport taxi drivers accept card payments, but it's best to check.
+Generally, it's wise to bring cash in AED to pay for your ride.

 Remember that a taximeter is the only legal pricing system, any driver charging otherwise is doing so illegally.

-Try not to accept rides from people inside the airport, these taxis are usually unlicensed and unregulated.
+Try not to accept rides from drivers inside the airport offering fixed fares, these taxis are usually unlicensed and unregulated.

 Taxis in Dubai can fit up to 4 passengers and 3 pieces of medium sized luggage as standard.